Large explosion at Bristol wastewater facility in England | DW | 03.12.2020

 "Multiple casualties" are feared in southwest England after a large explosion at a wastewater treatment facility at Avonmouth in Bristol.
 Police said the incident was "ongoing."

-An industrial area about 195 kilometers (120 miles) west of London has been jolted by a large explosion which caused "multiple casualties," according to a spokesman for the local Avon Fire and Rescue Service.
+An industrial area about 195 kilometers (120 miles) west of London has been jolted by a large explosion which caused "multiple casualties," according to the local Avon Fire and Rescue Service.

-The spokesman could not confirm how many people had been injured or killed.
+Authorities could not confirm how many people had been injured or possibly killed, but did say that injuries were serious.
+"It's very much ongoing," said a fire service spokeswoman.

 The explosion took place at a wastewater treatment facility on Kings Weston Lane in the Avonmouth suburb of Bristol, operated by Wessex Water.